 Nice to meet you!
 I’m Christa, here’s a big virtual high-five, and what the heck, here’s a hug.
 I’m a big hugger!
 I’m also a huge geek.
 I think there’s a Comic-Con in my brain…at the very least there’s a unicorn.

-I’m a complete product of the ’80s (the best decade ever to grow up in period), and I’ve always been a nostalgic person so, digging through old books and comics has become a favorite hobby of mine.
+I’m a complete product of the ’80s and 90s (the best decades ever to grow up in period), and I’ve always been a nostalgic person so, digging through old books and comics has become a favorite hobby of mine.

 Another favorite hobby I have is traveling!
 Building a travel & lifestyle blog inspired by books, film, TV, and mythology was a pretty obvious choice for me, and one which suited being a single mom to an intrepid little boy.